Brian Dooreck MD

 IBS stands for Irritable Bowel Syndrome.

 IBS is not one single disease.
-Many different diseases are likely accompanied by the same symptoms of abnormal bowel movements and recurrent abdominal pain.
+The same symptoms of abnormal bowel movements and recurrent abdominal pain likely accompany many diseases.

 People who suffer from IBS have changes in their bowel movements that can cause constipation, diarrhea, abdominal pain, and bloating.
 IBS is the most common condition diagnosed by gastroenterologists.